 AWARDS & RECOGNITIONS

-Benedict won the Ida B. Wells Award for Bravery in Journalism in 2013 for her book The Lonely Soldier: The Private War of Women Serving in Iraq.
+2013: Ida B. Wells Award for Bravery in Journalism for the book The Lonely Soldier: The Private War of Women Serving in Iraq.

-In 2013, Benedict was also named one of the “21 Leaders for the 21st Century” by Women’s eNews, who deemed her a "A Listener to the Silenced."
+2013, Benedict named one of the “21 Leaders for the 21st Century” by Women’s eNews, who deemed her a "A Listener to the Silenced."

-Benedict's book The Lonely Soldier inspired the 2010 lawsuit Cioca vs. Rumsfeld, wherein 27 soldiers brought a case against the Pentagon for harboring a culture of sexual violence in the military.
+2010: The Lonely Soldier inspired the lawsuit Cioca vs. Rumsfeld, wherein 27 soldiers brought a case against the Pentagon for harboring a culture of sexual violence in the military.

-In 2010, Benedict won the EMMA (Exceptional Merit in Media Award) from the National Women's Political Caucus for her book The Lonely Soldier as well as her Ms. Magazine article, "The Scandal of Military Rape."
+2010: EMMA (Exceptional Merit in Media Award) from the National Women's Political Caucus for the book The Lonely Soldier and the Ms. Magazine article, "The Scandal of Military Rape."

-In 2007, Benedict was awarded the James Aronson Award for Social Justice Journalism for her Salon article, "The Private War of Women Soldiers."
+2007: The James Aronson Award for Social Justice Journalism for the Salon article, "The Private War of Women Soldiers."

 Benedict's 1993 book, Virgin or Vamp: How the Press Covers Sex Crimes, is widely taught in journalism and law schools and has helped to change the way several newspapers cover sexual assault, while her 1994 book, Recovery: How to Survive Sexual Assault, is used by rape crisis centers around the country.
 She has testified twice to Congress as an expert on sexual assault in the military.